walu2/euruko-challenge-2018/README.md

 Write a function `torsional(n)` that returns a list of all torsional prime numbers smaller than a given number n in ascending order.

 #### Water bucket problem
 You have two buckets of capacity x and y litres, respectively.
-You have to use these buckets to measure z litres of water, where z < n.
+You have to use these buckets to measure z litres of water, where z < y.

 Initially, both buckets are empty and you can assume an infinite supply of water to fill the buckets with.